iPhone 15 rumors: Everything you need to know

 We don't yet know everything there is to know about the iPhone 15 cameras, but we're being told to expect Apple's first periscope camera in at least the Pro models — possibly just the iPhone 15 Pro Max.
 That comes via analyst Jeff Pu who claims that the switch would allow 5x optical zoom.
 It's possible that the technology could allow for even 10x zoom, however.

 Companies like Samsung already use periscope cameras in their flagship phones to offer increased zoom capabilities.
-Periscope cameras work by increasing the distance between the camera's lens and sensor by working in much the same way as a periscope in a submarine.
-Having the two components at such a distance in a traditional configuration would require the iPhone 15 itself to be significantly thicker, something Apple doesn't want, and a periscope design negates.
+Periscope cameras work by increasing the distance between the camera's lens and sensor working in much the same way as a periscope in a submarine.
+Having the two components at such a distance in a traditional configuration would require the iPhone 15 to be significantly thicker, something Apple doesn't want, and a periscope design negates.

 iPhone 15 colors

 We don't know an awful lot about what the iPhone 15 colors will be, but we can use past iPhones as an idea of what to expect.